 Recent findings show that long-term use of antibiotics can impede memory and brain cell growth, as well as gut health.
 The link between the gut and brain has been under the medical spotlight for over a year.
 But a recent scientific paper published in April 2016 shows a clear link between gut microbes, the immune system and brain health.

 Researchers believe long-term antibiotic use could impair brain function.
-Senior researcher Susanne Asu Wolf of the Max-Delbrueck-Center for Molecular Medicine in Berlin, Germany told Science Daily: “We found prolonged antibiotic treatment might impact brain function.
+Senior researcher Susanne Asu Wolf of the Max-Delbrueck-Center for Molecular Medicine in Berlin, Germany, told Science Daily: “We found prolonged antibiotic treatment might impact brain function.
 But probiotics and exercise can balance brain plasticity and should be considered as a real treatment option.”

 The Gut-Immune-Brain Connection

 Ten years ago, Wolf observed that the state of the immune system had an impact on the growth of brain cells.
-Intestinal microbiota have been shown to influence infection, inflammation, and autoimmunity.
+Intestinal microbiota has been shown to influence infection, inflammation, and autoimmunity.
 Animal models have shown that gut microbes can regulate the immune response in organ systems and have an influence on diabetes and rheumatoid arthritis.
-The current study is one of the first to show the link between the gut, immune system and brain health.
+The current study is one of the first to show the link between the gut, immune system, and brain health.

 As well as impaired neurogenesis, researchers also found that a specific immune cell in the brain, a type of monocyte, decreased significantly when the microbiota was depleted to the point of ‘switching off’.
-“With the Ly6C(hi) monocytes, we may have discovered a new general communication path from the periphery to the brain,” reveals Ms Wolf.
+“With the Ly6C(hi) monocytes, we may have discovered a new general communication path from the periphery to the brain,” reveals Ms. Wolf.

 How the Gut Shapes Our Brain

 The gut and brain talk to each other via hormones and a neural connection known as the gut-brain axis.
-In this study on antibiotics, neurogenesis and gut microbia published in Cell Reports April 2016, Wolf’s research team administered a strong dose of antibiotics to wipe out most of the intestinal microbes in a group of mice.
+In this study on antibiotics, neurogenesis, and gut microbia published in Cell Reports in April 2016, Wolf’s research team administered a strong dose of antibiotics to wipe out most of the intestinal microbes in a group of mice.

 Antibiotics and Memory Loss